Climate and Oceans Support Program in the Pacific

 COSPPac Partners

-The program is funded by the Australian and New Zealand Governments and implemented in partnership by the Australian Bureau of Meteorology (the Bureau), Geoscience Australia (GA), the New Zealand National Institute of Water and Atmospheric Research (NIWA), the Pacific Community (SPC), and the Secretariat of the Pacific Regional Environment Program (SPREP).
+The program is funded by the Australian and New Zealand Governments and implemented in partnership by the Australian Bureau of Meteorology (the Bureau), Geoscience Australia (GA), Earth Sciences New Zealand, the Pacific Community (SPC), and the Secretariat of the Pacific Regional Environment Program (SPREP).